40°

 In Short,

 An unequalled flavour, and a classic, of course.
-The powerful peat, the nails and bitumen, and that medicinal touch are absolutely stunning.
+The powerful peat, the nails and the bitumen, and that medicinal touch are absolutely stunning.
 The fact remains that 40° is a little light, which is a shame.

 Score : 85